fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 Exempel: Vecka.nu (som uppdaterar vecka utan omladdning, cool if the title can reflect that when pinned, make sure to test by changing the time), Räkna ut många bokstäver/tecken/ord som finns i en text.
 Random generator, flip a coin, like a dice.
 (Calculator and TODO-app too large this early on, except for overly very ambitious students)

-Your idea should later on be added to a github repo; for now you can jot it down wherever, or keep in your mind.
+Your idea should later on be added to a github repo (we will go about how to use git and github next week); for now you can jot it down wherever, or keep in your mind.

 ### Assignment – Find a style